-- Applicants must be eligible for a current certificate of registration with the College of Nurses of Ontario. (www.cno.org)
+- Applicants must have current registration with the College of Nurses of Ontario with no practice restrictions.

-- Three Faculty of Nursing confidential reports must be completed by academic/professional referees.
-One of these must be from a current or recent employment supervisor.
+- Three Faculty of Nursing confidential reports must be completed by academic/professional referees, with at least one from an academic who has taught the applicant and one from a recent employment supervisor.

-- An "Applicant Profile" must be completed, which includes a section addressing goals in seeking graduate education (narrative statement).
+- An "Applicant Profile" must be completed, which includes a section addressing goals in seeking graduate education (study plan/research interest).

 - Applicants whose native language is not English must submit certification of English proficiency as follows:

 - Canadian English Language Benchmark Assessment for Nurses (CELBAN): Minimum scores: Writing - 7; Speaking - 8; Listening - 10; Reading - 8.

 - Applications for admission with required documents must be submitted by February 1.